 Have you ever met a bird that’s bigger than you?
 If you haven’t, you probably haven’t met an emu.
 These silly-looking birds can grow up to 100 pounds and 6 1/2 feet tall!
-They run 4 miles per hour faster than the fastest human on earth, lay huge dark green eggs, and pant like dogs to stay cool.
-It turns out they’re like dogs in other ways.
-This emu ran away from its yard, but luckily a neighbor found it playing and splashing around in a sprinkler about a mile away.
-Maybe since it can’t fly, it was just practicing its swimming.
+They run 4 miles per hour faster than the fastest human.
+This emu ran away from its yard, but luckily was found splashing around under a neighbor’s sprinkler.
+Maybe since emus can’t fly, it was learning to swim.

 Wee ones: Emus walk on 2 feet, just like us!
 Take 4 steps forward, counting each step out loud.
 (Bonus: How many steps did your right foot take?)